holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 4.5.1 Breakdown from Failed Governance

-The Facilitator of a Circle may declare a Process Breakdown in the Circle if the Core Circle Members fail to successfully process a Proposal in a Governance Meeting, even after a reasonably long time is spent trying to do so.
+The Facilitator of a Circle may declare a Process Breakdown in the Circle if the participants in one of its Governance Meetings fail to successfully process a Proposal, even after a reasonably long time is spent trying to do so.
 If the Proposer specially requested that Governance Meeting specifically for processing that Proposal, then the Proposer may also declare a Process Breakdown in this case.

 #### 4.5.2 Breakdown from Unconstitutional Behavior